 - Several hours before serving, transfer mixture to Crock Pot (doesn’t need to be fully thawed), heat on high for a few hours, stirring every hour or so (Good to coordinate this with roomies!)

-- Once mixture cooks down to a nice thick consistency, turn heat down to low until serving.
+- Once mixture cooks down to a nice thick consistency, turn heat down to low or medium-low heat until serving.
 If mixture gets too thick, see if a vending machine has a bottle of V8, add a little to thin it out.

 - Serve on buns.